Melissa S. Fisher

 Visiting Assistant Professor of Social and Cultural Analysis

 20 Cooper Square, 4th Floor New York, NY 10003

 Fisher’s research is situated in the interdisciplinary fields of American Studies, Urban Studies, Gender and Sexuality Studies as well as Anthropology and Sociology.
 Her work links insights from critical social theory with ethnographic research.
 Her book, Wall Street Women (Duke University Press, 2012), ethnographically examines how the first cohort of women in finance enacted market feminisms - incorporating tenets of liberal feminism such as equal rights into Wall Street institutions and practice.
-It also explores how they feminized markets.
 Fisher has also published in edited volumes and journals including City and Society, Collaborative Anthropologies, Critical Perspectives on International Business and Globalizations.
-She is also the co-editor of Frontiers of Capitalism: Ethnographic Reflections on the New Economy (Duke Press, 2006), which was nominated for the International Political Economy Group Book Prize in 2007; and she serves on the advisory board of Framing 21st Social Issues (Routledge Press).
+She is also the co-editor of Frontiers of Capitalism: Ethnographic Reflections on the New Economy (Duke Press, 2006).

 Frontiers of Capital: Ethnographic Reflections on the New Economy

 Wall Street Women